gleam-lang/website/frequently-asked-questions.md

   small language and is designed to be easy to learn.
 - Rust uses futures with async/await, Gleam uses the actor model on Erlang.
 - Rust features traits and multiple macro systems, Gleam does not.

+## Can I use Elixir code with Gleam?

+Yes!
+The Gleam build tool has support for Elixir and can compile both Elixir dependencies and Elixir source files in your Gleam project.
+Elixir has to be installed on your computer for this to work.

+Elixir macros cannot be called from outside of Elixir, so some Elixir APIs cannot be used directly from Gleam.
+To use one of these you can write an Elixir module that uses the macros, and then use that module in your Gleam code.

 ## Should I put Gleam in production?